aws-controllers-k8s/test-infra/docs/prow-jobs.md

 "Presubmit" jobs must pass before a PR can be merged and are triggered by an `/ok-to-test` command in the PR comments.
 "Postsubmit" jobs are triggered by the merging of a pull request and are typically used for publishing artifacts.
-"Periodic" jobs run on a set interval and are currently not used by ACK.
+"Periodic" jobs run on a set interval and are currently used to update the labels associated with outstanding GitHub issues and to close old issues.

 The container images we use for Prow jobs are located in the `prow/jobs/images` directory.
 For information about how to build and release new versions of these